cbeuw/GoQuiet/README.md

 ## Replay prevention
 The `gettimestamp()/12*60*60` part is there to prevent replay:

 `random` field should be unique in each `ClientHello`.
-To check its uniqueness, the server caches cache the value of the `random` field.
+To check its uniqueness, the server caches the value of the `random` field.
 Obviously we cannot cache every `random` forever, we need to regularly clean the cache.
 If we set the cache expiration time to, say 12 hours, replay attemps within 12 hours will fail, but if the firewall saves the `ClientHello` and resend it 12 hours later, that message will pass the check on the server and our proxy is exposed.
 However, when `gettimestamp()/12*60*60` is in place, the replayed message will never pass the check because for replays within 12 hours, they fail to the cache; for replays after 12 hours, they fail to the uniqueness of the value of `gettimestamp()/12*60*60` for every 12 hours.

 ## Notes on the web server
 If you want to run a functional web server on your proxy machine, you need it to have a domain and a valid certificate.
 As for the domain, you can either register one at some cost, or use a DDNS service like noip for free.
 The certificate can be obtained from [Let's Encrypt](https://letsencrypt.org/) for free.
 (TODO: allow full TLS handshake using this cert)